 A service and celebration of his life will be held on Sunday, February 9 at 2:30 in the afternoon at Sweet Haven Church on 424 Midway Road in Rockingham, NC; Mitchell Roller, pastor and guest pastor Delane Burris, officiating.
 The family is served by Midstate Funeral Services of Asheboro.
 In lieu of flowers, memorial donations may be made to Rockingham Masonic Lodge 495 Charities Fund.

-To send flowers to W's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of W Thomas Ingle, please visit our floral store.